mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0

 	The maximum number of samples taken for generating a ``median midline length``.
 Setting this to 0 removes the limit all together.
-A limit may be set for very long videos, or videos with lots of individual, for memory reasons.
+A limit may be set for very long videos, or videos with lots of individuals, for memory reasons.

-	.. seealso:: :func:``, :func:``,

 .. function:: midline_start_with_head(bool)